 A variety of intramural activities are offered to all students throughout the year.
 These activities are designed for students to learn new skills, meet new friends and have fun.

-Students should listen for the announcements of meeting dates and times of after school activities such as the newspaper, yearbook, clubs, athletic activities, etc.
+(See the schedule on KJHS webpage) Students should listen for the announcements of meeting dates and times of after school activities.